dicej/spin-http-java/README.md

 ### Status

-The minimal "hello, world" app in HelloSpin.java works with the hacks listed below.
-However, calling non-trivial methods like `String.getBytes()` makes the whole thing blow up spectacularly.
-I'm not sure how much of that is due to TeaVM's incomplete WebAssembly support vs. running it in a non-browser context, and I haven't had time yet to investigate thorougly (e.g. by running equivalent code in a browser).
+The basic "hello, world" app in HelloSpin.java works with the hacks listed below.
+I haven't tried anything more ambitious than that yet, though.

 ### Building and Running